useHotkeys

 useHotkeys triggers callbacks passed to it when a hotkey is pressed.
 It accepts an object with hotkeys defined as object keys and callbacks as object values.

-You can pass a single hotkey or multiple hotkeys split by comma, which will trigger a callback when any of them is pressed.
+You can pass a single hotkey or multiple hotkeys separated by commas, which will trigger a callback when any of them is pressed.
 Key codes passed to the hook should match the event.key values.

 // Single hotkey